GeoWerkstatt/interlis-check-service/README.md

     # Add environment variables
     #
     # environment:
-    #   - PUID=1000
-    #     Optional, Default user id 941
-    #     Using PUID and PGID allows to map the container's internal user to a user on the
-    #     host machine which prevents permisson issues when writing files to the mounted volume
-    #
-    #   - PGID=1000
-    #     Optional, Default group id 941
-    #     Using PUID and PGID allows to map the container's internal user to a user on the
-    #     host machine which prevents permisson issues when writing files to the mounted volume
-    #
     #   - DELETE_TRANSFER_FILES=true
     #     Optional, If set to true, transfer files get deleted right after ilivalidator
     #     has completed validation